Ph.D, University of Virginia

 When Chris is not at Daemen he enjoys playing the piano, practicing Tai Chi and Chi-Walking, and cross country skiing in the wintertime.
 Chris and his wife Helen live with their two Silky Terrier pups in the Village of East Aurora.

-Kim Pagano currently serves as the Director of Orientation and Leadership Development.
+Kim Pagano currently serves as the Assistant Dean for Student Engagement.
 In that capacity, she provides oversight and direction to the new student & parent orientation programs, as well as LEADS, a student leadership development program created under her vision, in leadership.
-During her 20 years in higher education, Ms. Pagano has served in various leadership roles at Daemen College, beginning with her work in the office of enrollment management and into her current role in student affairs.
-A former recipient of the Daemen College Outstanding Administrator Award, Ms. Pagano also serves as associate faculty in Daemen’s Master of Science in Executive Leadership and Change program, teaching critical thinking, problem solving, and decision making.
+Ms. Pagano also oversees operations in the Wick Student Center and works closely with the Office of Student Activities.
+During her 25 years in higher education, Ms. Pagano has served in various leadership roles at Daemen College, beginning with her work in the office of enrollment management and into her current role in student affairs.
+A former recipient of the Daemen College Outstanding Administrator Award, Ms. Pagano also serves as associate faculty in Daemen’s Master of Science in Executive Leadership and Change program, teaching organizational leadership and self-development.
 In 2015, the Association for Student Affairs Professionals in Higher Education (NASPA) presented her with the Region II Outstanding Contribution to Student Leadership Programs Award.
 NASPA annually recognizes individuals who have made significant and outstanding contributions to their campus, student affairs, and the field of higher education.

 Ms. Pagano holds a Master of Science in Executive Leadership and Change from Daemen College and a Bachelor of Arts in Communication Studies from Canisius College.
 Prior to her work at Daemen College, Ms. Pagano was the public relations director for the Herschell Carrousel Museum.